AlexandreDecan/sismic/docs/contract.rst

 by specifying preconditions, postconditions and invariants on them.
 At runtime, Sismic will verify the conditions specified by the constracts.
 If a condition is not satisfied, an ``AssertionError`` will be raised.
-More specifically, one of the three following subclasses will be raised:
+More specifically, one of :py:exc:`~sismic.testing.PreconditionFailed`, :py:exc:`~sismic.testing.PostconditionFailed`

-.. autoexception:: sismic.model.PreconditionFailed

-.. autoexception:: sismic.model.PostconditionFailed

-.. autoexception:: sismic.model.InvariantFailed
+or :py:exc:`~sismic.testing.InvariantFailed` will be raised:

-The three exceptions inherit from the following subclass of ``AssertionError``:
+The three exceptions inherit from :py:exc:`~sismic.testing.ConditionFailed`, a subclass of ``AssertionError``:

-.. autoexception:: sismic.model.ConditionFailed
-    :members:

 Contracts can be specified at three levels: for the statechart itself, for any state contained in the statechart, and for any transition contained in the statechart.
 At each level, a contract can contain preconditions, postconditions and/or invariants.